willake/ktor-user-service/README.md

 This project is a user service developed with Ktor

 ## How to run
+Firstly, create a database with database applications such as [PosgreSQL](https://www.postgresql.org/).
+You can also use a [h2 database](https://www.h2database.com/html/main.html).

+To use the other database applications like `MySQL` or `MSSQL`, you will need to add the driver dependency in `build.gradle.kts`.

-Open project using Kotlin IDEs such as Jetbrains IntelliJ
+Next, open project using Kotlin IDEs such as Jetbrains IntelliJ

 Create a `.env` file with following data:
 ```